Project-Muteki/Peanut-GB/README.md

 ; - Mode 2: Reserved for HP Prime keypad protocol.
 Do not use.
 MultiPressMode = 0

+; Synchronize emulated RTC with the system RTC on emulator resume (i.e. waking ; up from deep sleep and selecting No on quit confirmation dialog).
+May cause ; issues with some games.
+SyncRTCOnResume = 0

 [Debug]
 ; Show the average number of milliseconds spent on delaying the main loop after ; each frame.
 Updated every 32 frames.